 Class: Liliopsida (Monocotyledons)

 Genus: Hemerocallis L. (Daylily)

-Unfortunately, many sources on the web and elsewhere have not taken this change into account.
+Unfortunately, many sources on the web and elsewhere have not taken this change of scientific classification into account.

-The most amazing example I found of this lack of updating was on the US Department of Agriculture’s (USDA) website, where the old taxonomy continues to be published, while at the same time another page features a study done in 2004 that states, “All parts of the daylily (Hemerocallis sp.) are edible.”
+The most amazing example I found of this lack of updating was on the U.S. Department of Agriculture’s (USDA) website, where the old taxonomy continues to be published, whereas on another page on the very same website discusses a study done in 2004 that states, “All parts of the daylily (Hemerocallis sp.) are edible.”
 Technically (taxonomically) in the most narrow sense, these two USDA pages are not at odds with each other; however, they continue to confuse the understanding that a daylily is different from a lily, because neither the USDA taxonomy nor the reference to “Hemerocallis sp.” in the 2004 study reflects the 2009 change in classification, while the latter says that all parts of the daylily are edible.
 Confused yet?
 Wait…it will get worse when we talk about purported daylily toxicity related to felines, bovines, and humans later on in this article.

 You can tell the difference between a daylily and a lily such as the tiger, Easter, and Asian lilies mentioned earlier (lilies in the genus Lilium and the lilies most commonly confused with daylilies) by looking at them as they present above the ground and below.
 The two have structural differences in foliage, flower orientation, and root systems.
 The differences are easy to see once you know them.

 The daylily foliage looks like a fan of long and strappy grass-like leaves emanating from the base of the plant.
 Lily leaves, on the other hand, are more lance- or arrow-shaped and grow from a prominent stalk.